Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

-According to the action $S_J(\phi)$, the interlayer Josephson coupling explicitly gaps the out-of-phase mode.
-We show in the following that the Josephson decoherence proceeds through smooth renormalization.
-Specifically, we decompose the Josephson phase as $\phi=\phi_e+\delta\phi$ where $\delta\phi$ represents Josephson phase fluctuations around equilibrium configuration $\phi_e$.
+Here, $D_l$ denotes the effective density of states renormalized by the long-range Coulomb interactions in the anti-symmetric channel (see Sec.~SI), and $f_s$ is the phase stiffness.
+Clearly, the interlayer Josephson coupling explicitly gaps the out-of-phase mode.
+We decompose the Josephson phase as $\phi=\phi_e+\delta\phi$ where $\delta\phi$ represents Josephson phase fluctuations around equilibrium configuration $\phi_e$.
 With $\langle\delta\phi\rangle=0$, using the cumulant expansion (see Sec.~SII.~A for detailed derivations)

 the thermally averaged Josephson energy reads

 where the effective Josephson couplings are renormalized by Josephson phase fluctuations as

 The optimal equilibrium phase $\phi^{\rm op}_e$ is determined by global minimizer of the fluctuation-renormalized Josephson energy